SharifuzzamanShaon/LMS-APP-Backend/README.md

 ## Note

-This project is continuously evolving, and new features will be added in future updates.
+This project continuously evolves, and future updates will add new features.

 ---
 # SkillSage Project

-SkillSage is a platform for connecting freelance examiners, companies, and candidates.
-Below are the UML diagrams for the project:

-### UML Diagrams
-1. [Class Diagram](./docs/# SkillSage Project

 SkillSage is a platform for connecting freelance examiners, companies, and candidates.
 Below are the UML diagrams for the project: